Back pain when driving can be upsetting and frustrating. These are some things you can do to alleviate the pain and prevent it from happening.

 Work out your core muscles 2-3 times per week

-If you experience persistent back pain, pain running down the legs, numbness or tingling in the legs or feet or a combination of these symptoms, you may have a herniated disc.
+If you continue to experience persistent back pain, pain running down the legs, numbness or tingling in the legs or feet or a combination of these symptoms, you may have a herniated disc.
+In this case, chiropractic care may be necessary to treat the herniated disc and relieve your symptoms.
+In addition, your chiropractor would be able to order an MRI or CT scan of your spine to determine if you have a herniated disc and the extent of the damage.

 To have articles like this appear in your Facebook feed, please like the Springfield Chiropractic Center's Facebook page (Click here).